SkillRouter: Skill Routing for LLM Agents at Scale: Problem definition and benchmark

 \section{Problem definition and benchmark}

 \paragraph{Task and metrics.} We study \textit{skill routing}: given a task query $\query$ and a large skill pool $\skillset = \{\skill_1,\ldots,\skill_N\}$, retrieve the skill set $\gtset_\query \subseteq \skillset$ needed to solve the task.
 Each skill contains a \textit{name}, \textit{description}, and full implementation \textit{body}.
-This creates a \textit{hidden-body asymmetry}: the routing system can inspect full skill text, while the downstream agent typically sees only metadata.
+This creates a \textit{hidden-body asymmetry}: the routing system can inspect all skill fields, while the downstream agent initially sees only metadata.
 We report Hit@1 as the primary top-1 routing metric, together with MRR@10, Recall@$K$ ($K\in\{10,20,50\}$; average fraction of ground-truth skills recovered), and FC@10 (fraction of queries whose full ground-truth skill set appears in the top 10).
 For multi-skill queries, Hit@1 is defined mechanically as whether any required skill is ranked first.
 We therefore report Recall@$K$ and FC@10 to characterize shortlist and full-set coverage more directly.

 \paragraph{Benchmark construction.} We build the benchmark from SkillsBench \citep{skillsbench2026}, which provides expert-curated task--skill mappings.
 Starting from 87 SkillsBench tasks, we exclude 12 generic-only cases whose labels contain only file-type skills (e.g., \texttt{pdf} or \texttt{xlsx}) and retain \textbf{75 core queries}: \textbf{24 single-skill} and \textbf{51 multi-skill}.
 We evaluate against an ${\sim}$80K-skill pool assembled from SkillsBench skills plus a large open-source skill collection spanning 51 categories, drawn from Claude Skill Registry Core \citep{majiayu2026claudeskillregistry}.
 To probe robustness, we report two tiers: \textbf{Easy} with 78,361 candidate skills, and \textbf{Hard} with 79,141 candidates after adding \textbf{780} LLM-generated distractor skills that are topically related but functionally distinct.
-All main results average Easy and Hard; Appendix~\ref{app:eval_details} reports the exact core-query selection protocol and a metadata audit of the 80K pool, while Appendix~\ref{app:benchmark_data} details distractor generation and representative data examples.
+All main results average Easy and Hard.
+The Hard additions are generated with three strategies: same domain but different problem, same technology but different use, and an over-generalized capability.
+They serve as a controlled stress test rather than an estimate of synthetic-skill prevalence.
+Appendix~\ref{app:eval_details} reports the exact core-query selection protocol and a metadata audit of the pool, while Appendix~\ref{app:benchmark_data} details distractor generation.

 \paragraph{Benchmark credibility and scope.} SkillsBench provides expert-curated task--skill mappings rather than weakly inferred labels.
 The Easy/Hard split isolates two failure modes: standard large-pool retrieval in Easy, and confusion among functionally close but incorrect alternatives in Hard.
 Table~\ref{tab:benchmark_example} illustrates this design: Hard distractors are same-domain, same-technology, or over-generalized alternatives that remain superficially plausible but fail the required function, and serve as a targeted stress test for function-level confusion rather than an estimate of distractor prevalence in natural repositories.
 The 75 core queries span 55 application domains across eight super-categories, with no single super-category exceeding 17\% (Appendix~\ref{app:eval_details}).
 This targets the practically important setting of large skill registries with heavy overlap, common in community ecosystems and internal tool catalogs.